bitban/php-code-quality-tools/README.md

 `--only-commited-files` option processes only files scheduled to be commited.
 `--custom-ruleset` option sets phpcs custom ruleset to be used instead of default one

+The behaviour of this command can also be set using "Project global configuration".

 ## Show debug information

 Shows debug information about: